Update, June 23, 2021: Stadia support has arrived on Android TV

 - Philips 8215, 8505, and OLED 935/805 Series Android TVs

 - Xiaomi MIBOX3 and MIBOX4

 Stadia on Google TV and Android TV will work with the Stadia controller and "compatible Bluetooth controllers," so wired controllers are out, but you most likely weren't using a wired controller with your Android TV box, anyway.
 The best Stadia controllers are wireless, but I'm also interested to see how the NVIDIA Shield Controller does with Stadia since that's also the best way to browse the Android TV interface.

 Are you excited to finally see Stadia arrive on your Chromecast with Google TV?
 Or are you already using Stadia with the sideloaded app on your Android TV?
-Especially as Stadia gets even more great games, the ability to use it on Google TV and Android TV should hopefully make the platform more enticing, and given it is E3 Week, the Stadia news will likely keep coming.
+Especially as Stadia gets even more great games, the ability to use it on Google TV and Android TV should hopefully make the platform more enticing.

 Time to play